-Choledocholithiasis results when gallstones pass from the gallbladder through the cystic duct into the common duct.
+Choledocholithiasis results when gallstones pass from the gallbladder through the cystic duct into the common duct

-I Clinical evaluation

-- A Patients with choledocholithiasis generally present with jaundice.
-The patient may have painor symptoms from associated biliary colicor acute cholecystitis.
-B. Physical examination, Icterus is typical unless there is associated acute. - B. Physical examination.
+- I. Clinical evaluation - A. Patients with choledocholithiasis generally present with jaundice .
+The patient may have pain or symptoms from associated biliary colic or acute cholecystitis. - B. Physical examination.
 Icterus is typical unless there is associated acute cholecystitis.
-Ultrasonography can demonstrate gallstones in the gallbladder and in the common bile duct in 20-50% of patients with choledocholithiasis. - C. The diagnosis depends on demonstrating enlarged common bile and intrahepatic ducts associated with abnormal liver function tests. - D. Alkaline phosphatase and bilirubin are usually elevated. - E. Ultrasound may reveal a dilated common bile duct, and stones may be seen.
-Frequently, gallstones in the lower common bile duct cannot be demonstrated by ultrasonography because of overlying bowel gas. - F. Endoscopic retrograde cholangiopancreatography (ERCP) or percutaneoustranshepaticcholangiography(PTC) are often used to confirm the diagnosis.
-Theses tests can opacify the biliary tree and demonstrate intraductal stones

-II.
-Management of choledocholithiasis
+Ultrasonography can demonstrate gallstones in the gallbladder and in the common bile duct in 20-50% of patients with choledocholithiasis. - C. The diagnosis depends on demonstrating enlarged common bile and intrahepatic ducts associated with abnormal liver function tests.
+D. Alkaline phosphatase and bilirubin are usually - elevated. - E. Ultrasound may reveal a dilated common bile duct, and stones may be seen.
+Frequently, gallstones in the lower common bile duct cannot be demonstrated by ultrasonography because of - F. Endoscopic retrograde cholangiopan-creatography (ERCP) or percutaneous trans-hepatic cholangiography (PTC) are often used to confirm the diagnosis.
+Theses tests can opacify the bilinear the percent of the percent biliary tree and demonstrate intraductal stones. - II.
+Management of choledocholithiasis - A. All jaundiced patients and those known to have many, large, or intrahepatic stones should have preoperative ERCP to rule out malignancy and retrieve the stones.

-- A All jaundiced patients and those known to have many, large, or intrahepatic stones should have preoperative ERCP to rule out malignancy and retrieve the stones. - B. Preoperative ERCP with sphincterotomy should be performed in all patients who are at high risk of common bile duct stones or in whom common bile duct stones have been demonstrated.
+- B. Preoperative ERCP with sphincterotomy should be performed in all patients who are at high risk of common bile duct stones or in whom common bile duct stones have been demonstrated.
 Laparoscopic cholecystectomy may be completed later. - C. If ERCP is unsuccessful at clearing the common bile duct, the patient may require a laparoscopic or open cholecystectomy.